+On test day, students are asked some questions to determine entry to the National Merit Scholarship Program.
 To participate in the National Merit Scholarship Program, a student must:

 A) Take the PSAT/NMSQT in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern;

 B) Be enrolled as a high school student (traditional or homeschooled), progressing normally toward graduation or completion of high school, and planning to accept admission to college no later than the fall following completion of high school; and